EpocDotFr/pyaimp/docs/index.rst

 PyAIMP documentation
 ====================

 Welcome!
-This documentation is about PyAIMP, a Python `AIMP <http://www.aimp.ru/>`_ remote API wrapper.
+This documentation is about PyAIMP, a Python `AIMP <http://www.aimp.ru/>`_ remote API wrapper with some extras.

 |pyversion| |pypiv| |pypil|